gankLei-X/DeepPSP/README.md

 # Contact

-Please contact me if you have any help: gankLei@stu.xmu.edu.cn
+Please contact me if you have any help: gl5121405@gmail.com

 # Citation